 The composite filling process is fairly straightforward/.
 Composite fillings, inlays and onlays can be applied in a single session so you don’t need to keep going back and forth as is necessary for other treatments like crowns.

-First, the dentist numbs the tooth, gum and jaw with a local anaesthetic to ensure that the process is completely painless for the patient.
+First, the dentist numbs the tooth, gum and jaw with a local anesthetic to ensure that the process is completely painless for the patient.
 When the tooth is completely numb, the dentist cleans the tooth thoroughly and removes any signs of decay before placing the filling.